theyellowfellow/tp/docs/DeveloperGuide.md

 The `AppointmentManager` class contains a summary of all the "back-end" logic of appointment commands on the app's `UniqueList` of `Appointment`s.
 This follows the SRP, as everything related to the execution of appointment commands can be found here.
 This also forces the customising of code to fit exactly the purposes needed for appointment commands, even if the methods simply call a `UniqueList` method that fulfills the exact purpose.

 #### 4.3.2.
 Current Implementation

+The `appointment` package in the `Model` component contains the necessary information related to a patient.
+The current implementation of `AppointmentManager` is summarised

 Makes use of many methods from `UniqueList`, e.g. `add`, `setElement`, `remove`, `sort`.